Consulting Business Plan Template

 3. Environmental Consulting: this type of consulting business provides advice on environmental issues such as pollution, hazardous materials, etc.

-4. Human Resources Consulting: this type of consulting business provides advice for structuring HR and personnel policies, employee benefits, compensation, recruitment, and retention
+4. Human Resources Consulting: this type of consulting business provides advice for structuring human resources and personnel policies, employee benefits, compensation, recruitment, and retention

-5. Other Business Consulting: there is nearly a limitless number of areas in which people need and will pay for consulting services
+5. Other Business Consulting: there are many industries in which people need and will pay for consulting services

 In addition to explaining the type of consulting business you operate, the Company Analysis section of your business plan needs to provide background on the business.